open-simulation-platform/open-simulation-platform.github.io/cse-java-wrapper.md

 ---

 ## CSE Java wrapper
-The Java wrapper, _cse-core4j_, enables Java applications to make use of the co-simulation library.
+The Java wrapper, _cse-core4j_, enables Java applications to make use of the `cse-core` co-simulation library.
 It uses the Java Native Interface (JNI) to efficiently interact with _cse-core_.
 To make the it accessible, all native dependencies for Linux and Windows have been pre-built and are bundled with the library.